tobias/splice/README.md

-# splice
+# Splice

-Like the elephant, Splice is many things, depending on where you touch it:
+Like the elephant, Splice is many things, depending on where your context and points of contact:

 * a masterless, distributed database
-* an Observed-Remove multimap CRDT that presents / implements query facilities via a datalog, supporting storage via ... (more to come, contributions welcome)
+* an Observed-Remove multimap CRDT that presents / implements query facilities via a datalog, supporting storage via ...
-* a medium for reifying operations into computable values that may be immediately replicated over arbitrary topologies and mechanisms to satisfy the communication requirements of globally distributed computational applications.
+* a medium for reifying operations into computable values that may be replicated over arbitrary topologies and mechanisms to satisfy the communication requirements of globally distributed computational applications.

-This is the _reference implementation_ of Splice, written in portable Clojure / ClojureScript.
+This is the _reference implementation_ of Splice, written in portable Clojure / ClojureScript for use in any environment that can run a Java or JavaScript VM.

+## Mise en garde

+_Use may cause personal injury._

+First, yes, I'm aware that parts of this may seem very crazy.

+While this project is one result of a lot of research and work, it is incredibly alpha, not production-ready, and absolutely everything is subject to change.
+Those familiar with CRDT implementation strategies may be confused by certain design decisions made so far; again, everything is subject to change, but I think it's safe to assume that the intended primary field of use for splice is different than other (most?) implementations.

+_This README both overstates and has lagged behind the current state of the implementation._ This isn't how I like to present projects, but getting things out into the sunlight despite shortcomings has become a necessity.

+Finally, this is just one part (foundational) of Quilt.
+Much more to come.

+With those caveats, check it out.

+### Contributing

+If you see something wrong with Splice, _please only file an issue for now_.
+Pull requests will be accepted after due consideration for and against having a CLA for Quilt Project subprojects.

+## "Installation"

+No releases of splice have been made yet.
+This is intentional.
+Please feel free to clone the repo and play around.

+## Usage

 ## Data model